By Cecilia Pinto

 Featured Art: Resting by Antonio Mancini

 Many years ago I watched a documentary about people with mental illness.
 One of the patients presented was a young woman who had been institutionalized.
 Despite being an adult physically, she acted like a little girl and lived in a room filled with dolls.
 She wanted more than anything to be spanked because she equated this with love.
-No one would comply with her request which made her
+No one would comply with her request which made her desperate and upset.

 I have remembered this.